AhmadiRamin/ts-repository-library/README.md

 * It provides a substitution point for the unit tests.
 * It provides a flexible architecture that can be adapted as the overall design of - the application evolves.

-It's just a basic implementation to show you how to centralize your data access needs, you can do more with this library like including search api to have advanced queries, caching etc.
+It's just a basic implementation to show you how to centralize your data access needs, you can extend this library like including search api to have advanced queries, caching etc.

 ## Used SharePoint Framework Version